triblondon/ada.is/app/_posts/2015-04-29-animation-perf-follow-up.md

 | `5 × 0.2 = 1` ✓ | `3 × 0.6 = 1.8` X | `1 × 1 = 1` ✓ |
 ```

-In the middle it's too large because the inner element should not scale linearly but inversely.
+In the middle it's too large because the inner element should not scale anti-linearly but scaled inversely.
 My naive initial attempt was to reproduce the inverse curve as an easing function.
 This was very flaky and would not match exactly.
 It also required a different curve for shrinking and growing.
 It would also vary depending on both the start and end values.

 What I did instead was to tween the scale in javascript using request animation frame and apply the inverse scale to the children.
 This worked marvelously.